aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 ## Project Description
 Our client, David Gordon’s, main concern for the project centers around deforestation.
 As an environmentalist, Professor Gordon emphasized the importance of spreading awareness about deforestation and the struggle to find locations that are considered ”green”.
-Our web application is going to focus on raising awareness about deforestation, as well as highlighting areas in Maryland that are green, such as hiking trails, parks, gardens, and more.
+Our web application will focus on raising awareness about deforestation, as well as highlighting areas in Maryland that are green, such as hiking trails, parks, gardens, and more.

 ## Installation Instructions
 Our project is run utilizing Visual Studio.
 You must download the app and clone this git repository.
-Python, flask, and pip also must be correctly installed.
-Make sure to select the correct interpreter to properly run flask.
+Python, Flask, and pip also must be correctly installed.

-For more detailed instructions on how to set up Visual Studios, follow this tutorial: https://realpython.com/flask-project/.
+In the terminal of VS Code, type the following commands to create and activate the virtual environment, and to install Flask:
+$ python -m venv venv
+$ .\venv\Scripts\activate
+(venv) $ python -m pip install Flask

+If Flask does not work immediately, press cmd+p and type "Select Interpreter".
+Choose the correct interpreter and continue.

 ## How to Run
 The web application can only be run by navigating to the file main.py under the main directory and clicking the play button in the top right corner of the screen.
 You may access the web application by cmd+clicking on the link provided in the terminal (most likely: http://127.0.0.1:5000).
 You should be automatically directed to the web application in your browser.